10DLC - Carrier Registration

 For WhatsApp only use - no, you don’t need to register with 10DLC, however you need to do your WhatsApp Setup to be able to send message templates.

-How long does registration take?
+How long does it take?

 The total registration timeline can differ from one case to another.
 Many applications are approved within 5–7 business days, while some may stay in a pending state for up to 30 days.
 In uncommon situations where important details cannot be confirmed quickly, the process may extend beyond 30 days.
 During this waiting period, you will not be able to send messages to U.S. numbers, but you can receive messages and calls.